mr-poston/CS1/Chapter01.md

-📖 Chapter 1: The Visual World of Objects and Classes
+# **📖 Chapter 1: The Visual World of Objects and Classes**

 Welcome to Computer Science 1!
-This year, you are going to learn how to write software using Java, one of the most popular programming languages in the world.
-Java is used to build Android apps, enterprise web servers, and even games like Minecraft.
+This year, you are going to learn how to write software using **Java**, one of the most popular programming languages in the world.
+Java is used to build Android apps, enterprise web servers, and even games like *Minecraft*.

-Before we write lines of code, we need to understand how Java thinks.
-Java is an Object-Oriented Programming (OOP) language.
+Before we write lines of code, we need to understand *how* Java thinks.
+Java is an **Object-Oriented Programming (OOP) language**.
 This means that instead of just writing a long list of math commands, we design virtual "Objects" that interact with each other.

-🏛️ Classes vs. Objects
+## **🏛️ Classes vs. Objects**

-The two most important words in this course are Class and Object.
+The two most important words in this course are **Class** and **Object**.

 Imagine you want to build a neighborhood.
 You wouldn't just start nailing wood together randomly.
-First, you need an architect to draw a Blueprint.
+First, you need an architect to draw a **Blueprint**.
 The blueprint isn't a physical house—you can't open its doors or sleep in its bedrooms.
 It is just a design.
-However, once you have that blueprint, builders can use it to build as many physical Houses as you want.
+However, once you have that blueprint, builders can use it to build as many physical **Houses** as needed.

 In Java:

-A Class is the Blueprint.
+- 🗺️ A **Class** is the Blueprint.
 It is the code that defines what something is and what it can do.

-An Object is the physical House.
+- 🏠 An **Object** is the physical House.
 It is the actual, usable thing created from the Class.
-We call the process of building an object Instantiation (creating an instance of a class).
+We call the process of building an object **Instantiation** 🏗️ (creating an instance of a class).

+> [!NOTE]
-Analogy Check: If "Cookie Cutter" is the Class, then the "Cookie" is the Object!
+> *Analogy Check: If "Cookie Cutter" is the Class, then the "Cookie" is the Object!*

-💻 The BlueJ Environment
+## **💻 The BlueJ Environment**

-To write and test our Java code, we use a tool called an IDE (Integrated Development Environment) named BlueJ.
+To write and test our Java code, we use a tool called an **IDE** (Integrated Development Environment) named BlueJ.
 BlueJ is special because it lets us see our Classes and Objects visually before we start typing code.

 1. The Class Diagram